edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

 ## mTLS {/*mtls*/}

 TLS requires a server to authenticate to the client before a connection can be established.
 Mutual TLS (mTLS) builds upon TLS by also requiring the client to provide a X.509 certificate to the server for the purpose of authentication.
+The following diagram provides a high-level overview of how a client can establish a secure connection to an edge server through mTLS.

 ![mTLS Handshake](/images/v7/security/mtls.png?height=650)

-Our mTLS implementation provides flexibility when determining when and how a client will authenticate to the server.
+Our mTLS implementation provides flexibility when determining when and how a client will authenticate to an edge server.
 -   By default, mTLS is disabled.
 Enable it by [defining how certificates will be validated](#mtls-validation).
 -   Once mTLS has been enabled, the default behavior is to request a client certificate for all requests.
 However, you may instruct {{ PRODUCT }} to only request a client certificate for specific hostname(s) through the **Request Client Certificates for Hostnames** option.
 Regardless of this option, the **Client Certificate Validation** option determines [how a client certificate will be validated](#mtls-validation) for all requests.
 -   Send [headers to your origin](#origin-request-headers) containing mTLS metadata by enabling the **Send Client Certificate Detail to Origin** option.